Life As an Agricultural Technician

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-New jobs are being produced at a rate of 6.3% which is lower than average.
-The Bureau of Labor Statistics predicts 1,700 new jobs for Agricultural Technicians by 2026.
-There will be an estimated 3,000 positions for Agricultural Technician per year.
+In 2016, there was an estimated number of 27,500 jobs in the United States for Agricultural Technician.
+New jobs are being produced at a rate of 6.2% which is above the national average.
+The Bureau of Labor Statistics predicts 1,700 new jobs for Agricultural Technician by 2026.
+Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.

 |State||Annual Mean Salary|